 December Events in Costa Rica

-- Festival de la Luz: This event takes place in San José.
-The festival lasts a whole week and includes lighting displays, concerts, and fireworks after dark in the park.
-The Christmas mood here is unmistakable!
+- Festival de la Luz: This event full of Christmas spirit has taken place in San José since 1996.
+The festival includes lighting displays, concerts, parades, floats, and fireworks after dark in the park.

-- Fiesta de la Yeguita: During this time you will see bullfights and a parade followed by a large Tico style party at the central park of Nicoya with food, concerts, and fireworks.
+- Fiesta de la Yeguita: During this mid-December event, you will see bullfights and a parade in honor of the Virgin of Guadalupe, followed by a large Tico style party at the central park of Nicoya with food, concerts, and fireworks.

 December Travel Tips

-- Costa Rica takes its holidays seriously!
-While the Christmas holiday season is an extraordinary time to visit Costa Rica, it’s also a hectic time to visit.
-Many businesses are also closed all week long.
+- While the Christmas season is an extraordinary time to visit Costa Rica, it’s also hectic.
+Children are on school holidays usually starting the second week in December, so many families are on vacation and the beaches will be a bit more crowded than usual.
+Many businesses are also closed all week.

-- Since December is the peak travel season in Costa Rica, book your accommodation and other reservations early.
+- Since December is the peak travel season in Costa Rica, it's a more expensive time, so book your accommodation and other reservations early.
 Ideally, you'll want to confirm reservations before the end of October.